Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Technical Overview

-\textbf{Proof Techniques.}\quad To obtain our algorithm for \textsc{Set of Degrees MST} on unweighted graphs parameterized by clique-width, our high-level aim is to employ the typical leaf-to-root dynamic programming approach that is used in almost all applications of decompositional graph parameters.
-There, one intuitively seeks to identify and maintain a correspondence between a suitably defined notion of ``partial solution'' in the graph constructed so far, and a (typically combinatorial and compact) representation of that partial solution that is stored as an entry in our records.
-However, attempting to follow this approach directly for \setmstp on clique-width decompositions fails, as the number of natural ``representations'' of partial solutions is not bounded by $n^{f(\cw)}$ (for any $f$).
+\subparagraph*{High-level Summary.} To obtain our algorithm for \textsc{Set of Degrees MST} on (unweighted) graphs parameterized by clique-width, our high-level aim is to employ the typical leaf-to-root dynamic programming approach used in almost all applications of structural graph parameters.
+There, one intuitively seeks to identify and maintain a correspondence between a suitably defined notion of a ``partial solution'' in the graph constructed so far---the processed graph---and a (typically combinatorial and compact) representation of that partial solution that is stored as an entry in our records.
+However, attempting to follow this approach directly for any of our variants over a clique-width decompositions fails, as the number of natural ``representations'' of partial solutions is not bounded by $n^{f(\cw)}$ (for any $f$).
 In order to circumvent this issue and obtain the sought-after single-exponential \XP\ algorithm, we will ``decompose'' these initial representations into collections of more concise representations for partial solutions.
-Crucially, this step breaks the one-to-one correspondence between individual entries we will store in our records and individual partial solutions in the graph constructed so far; instead, all we will maintain is that no matter what operations happen later, our records will be sufficient to either correctly reject or accept.